Class information may be found by following the appropriate links at the left.

 After college, I worked for five years as a chemical process engineer for Advanced Magnetics, and then eight years as a software engineer and operations manager for several startup companies.
 I started my teaching career in 2003.

 I married my wife Nancy (a fellow MIT graduate) in 1996, and we went to Antarctica on our honeymoon.
-We have two daughters, Margaret (age 15), and Laura (age 12).
+We have two daughters, Margaret & Laura.

 My primary interests outside of school are music and dance.
-I play viola with Symphony by the Sea and the New England Philharmonic and I sing with the North Cambridge Family Opera Company.
-I am the dance foreman (teacher) for two morris dance teams: Red Herring Morris, an adult team, and Banbury Cross Morris, a children's team (age 9 through high school).
-I have a wide range of other hobbies and interests as well, including caving, scuba diving, coffee roasting, locksmithing, LARPs/roleplaying games, bicycling, travel, amateur radio, camping & hiking, computers, photography, community theater, trains, skiing, and coins.
+I play viola with Symphony by the Sea and the New England Philharmonic and I am the dance foreman (teacher) for two morris dance teams: Red Herring Morris, an adult team, and Banbury Cross Morris, a children's team (age 9 through high school).
+I have a wide range of other hobbies and interests as well, including caving, scuba diving, coffee roasting, locksmithing, LARPs/roleplaying games, bicycling, travel, amateur radio, camping & hiking, computers, photography, community theater, skiing, trains, and coin collecting.

 I use the Twitter hashtag #biglerphysics for announcements and information relating to my physics classes.
 Students are welcome to use the hashtag as well (after all, no one can control who uses a hashtag), but please keep the tweets school-appropriate because they will show up here!